 For urban-level transportation in Russia, some cities use contactless smart cards for ticket purchases or storing transport passes.
 Programs like this include the Troika (Тройка) card in Moscow as well as the Podorozhnik (Подоро́жник) in Saint Petersburg.

 Russia is home to one of the most extensive railway networks in the world.
 As a result, full train timetables or complete network maps are a thing of the past.
 Instead, Russian Railways has a searchable online timetable in English, so you can find itineraries with the English-language names of cities in the Latin alphabet.

 International trains in Russia

-Russia has land borders with 14 different countries, so there’s plenty of chances to catch a train across the border.
+Russia has land borders with 14 different countries, so there are plenty of chances to catch a train across the border.

 Russian Railways provides services to the following countries:

-International rail connections also exist between Russia and Azerbaijan, Belarus, Bulgaria, Croatia, Hungary, Kazakhstan, Kyrgyzstan, Romania, Serbia, Tajikistan, Ukraine, and Uzbekistan.
-Tickets for these journeys may not be available online from the English-language website of Russian Railways, however; in fact, they may require an in-person purchase.
+Tickets for international journeys may not be available online from the English-language website of Russian Railways, however; in fact, they may require an in-person purchase.
 Check with your local ticket office in Russia for even more details.

 Buses in Russia

 Russia doesn’t have a single public transportation authority; as a result, buses are run by a public transportation company at either the municipal level or whatever kind of federal subject the city is in.

 Public bus transportation companies in Russia tend to be government-owned, either locally or regionally.
 Some of the bus companies in Russia’s larger cities include the following: